 There are many competing but compatible ESP32 microcontroller development boards.
 As a result of the competition, different ESP32 board models have different pin configurations.
 It is therefore imperative to properly identify your ESP32 compatible board and use the correct pin configuration guide.
-This NodeMCU ESP-32S pin configuration is for the ESP32 development board with the backside shown below.
+This NodeMCU ESP-32S pinout and configuration is for the ESP32 development board with the backside shown below.

 As can be seen from the picture above, it’s very hard to make a mistake in identifying the board if you look at the underside.
-It is clearly marked NodeMCU ESP-32S and at the very top of the board is a big Ai=Thinker logo.
+It is clearly marked NodeMCU ESP-32S and at the very top of the board is a big Ai-Thinker logo.

 Now, let’s take a closer look at the top side of the ESP-32S board.
 Take note that this particular ESP32 development board DOES NOT HAVE any pin labels on the top side.
 Take another look at the backside and you will find the pin labels there.
 If you insert this board on a breadboard, how, for God’s sake, can you see the pin labels?
 Start breadboarding with this ESP-32S board and you’ll know what i mean.
 To search for a particular pin, you will need to count the pins from either side of the board.